SecuSparkSecuSpark

 How CompTIA Certifications Overlap

-See exactly which topics are shared across A+, Network+, Security+, and CySA+.
+See exactly which topics are shared across A+, Network+, Security+, CySA+, and PenTest+.
 Plan your cert path to save weeks of study time.

 Which CompTIA Certifications Share the Most Topics?